 How long does it take to go through the classes?

 They’re entirely self-paced, so it’s up to you.
-The Layers & Masks Class is easy – you’ll get through it in one easy sitting of an hour or two.
+The Bridge and Layers & Masks classes are easy – you’ll get through them in one easy sitting of an hour or two each.
 The Raw and Levels Classes are much longer.
 I believe some people have taken one or the other in one butt-numbing session of 4-6 hours, but most people sensibly break them up over a few days or a couple of weeks.

 Can I come back to the material later if I need to?

 Of course.
 In fact, I strongly encourage it.
 You get 24/7 access for a whole year from your date of payment.
 Come back to read, watch and ask questions as often as you like.

 I’ve been shooting raw for quite a while now.
 Do I need The Raw Class?

 That’s a hard one for me to answer, but I can tell you that a LOT of people have said to me “Wow, I thought I knew what I was doing before, but I was wrong!”

 If you feel uncertain about the quality of your raw editing, or wish you could work faster, or can’t confidently describe the role of all the sliders in the Basic panel of your raw software, then you will definitely get your money’s worth from The Raw Class.
 However, don’t hesitate to take The Levels Class first, if you feel you’ll get more benefit from that one.
 You can easily take The Raw Class later, if desired.